Hali’imaile’s Pineapple Upside Down Cake

 Hali’imaile’s Pineapple Upside Down Cake is rich and moist with sweet, tangy pineapple caramel topping.
 It’s the ultimate summer treat.

 This Cake Recipe is the perfect copycat for Hali’maile General Store’s incredible pineapple upside-down cake.
-For more tasty pineapple desserts, try my Pineapple Upside Down Cupcakes or Pineapple Coconut Bundt Cake.
+For more tasty pineapple desserts, try my Pineapple Upside Down Cupcakes and Pineapple Coconut Bundt Cake.

 Sabrina’s Hali’imaile’s Pineapple Upside Down Cake Recipe